xl4sh/Aurora-demos/README.md

 <!-- ``` bash
 python pull.py -p examples\access_encrypted_edge_credentials\attack_plan.yml -d download -vm C:\\Program Files\\Oracle\\VirtualBox\\VBoxManage.exe --url_table docs\url_table.csv -nr -firewall yes
 ``` -->
-Besides, if you want to use firewall for isolation.
+If you want to use firewall for isolation.
 Just set `-firewall` as `yes`.
 <!-- If it was not downloaded originally, firewall.ova will be automatically downloaded.
 If there is already a download, it will skip and ask if you want to start it. -->

 When using pfsense, the configuration interface is as follows: